kiehozero/data-representation-assignment/README.md

 ### A Note on the API

 The NHL changed a large number of endpoints and storage methods during Autumn 2023, causing a minor panic online among some users at [r/Hockey](https://www.reddit.com/r/hockey/) and some Discord channels that focus on hockey statistics.
-This API remains under revision by the league, and it looks like they have yet to fully restructure the data in a uniform manner.
+This API remains under revision by the league, and it looks like they have yet to fully re-structure the data in a uniform manner.
 I've noticed for some players that 'position' is sometimes listed as 'positionCode', while others have differences between 'teamName' and 'fullTeamName'.
 There are also differences between column names in different tables, and some players taken from the active player list who do not show up in the player stats engine when their ID code is showing up.
 Included in the reference section are some discussions and ad-hoc documentation that third-party users noticed themselves, some of these discussions were of enormous use in getting this project off the ground, as the NHL have yet to release officialy documentation.

 ## Proposed Improvements